DevExpress-Examples/out-of-maintenance-maui-drawer-page-get-started/Readme.md

 }
 ```

-Create a **CarBrandViewModel** class that defines content for the drawer view: car make and corresponding models.
+Create a **CarBrandViewModel** class that defines content for the drawer page: car make and corresponding models.
 The application will display brands in the drawer and matching models in the main content area:

 ```cs
 using System;